-Yunshuang Zhang is currently a visiting assistant professor of Chinese in the Department of Classical and Modern Languages, Literatures, and Culture at Wayne State University.
-She specializes in literature and cultural history of the middle period China (800–1400), with a focus on poetry and literati culture.
-She is now working on her first book project, tentatively entitled Porous Privacy: The Literati Studio and Spatiality in Song China.
+Yunshuang Zhang is Assistant Professor of Chinese in the Department of Classical and Modern Languages, Literatures, and Cultures at Wayne State University.
+She specializes in literature and cultural history of middle period China (800–1400), with a focus on poetry and literati culture.
+She is now working on her first book project, tentatively titled Porous Privacy: The Literati Studio and Spatiality in Song China.
 It examines the distinctive significance of the studio space (an enclosed site specifically used for reading, writing, and art creation) during the 10th century to the 13th century through its literary and visual representations.

-Chinese literary history; literati culture; material culture; sinitic poetry
+- literary and cultural history; literati culture; material culture; sinitic poetry

 - Ph.D. in Asian Languages and Cultures, UCLA

 - M.A. in Chinese Language and Literature, Peking University, Beijing, China, P. R.

 - B.A. in Chinese Language and Literature, Peking University, Beijing, China, P. R.

 - 2020 Resident Scholarships: Summer Institute for Chinese Studies, University of Pittsburgh.

 - 2020 University Research Grant, Wayne State University.

 - 2018–19 “Space in Two Cities,” $50,000, with Haiyong Liu, Yuning Wu, Bo Shen, Min Yu, Yumin Sheng, Tam Perry, and Sarah Swider, Consortium of Humanities Centers and Institutes (CHCI)-Chiang Ching-kuo Foundations (CCKF) Summer Institute in China Studies and Global Humanities.

 - “The Boat Space in Song Literary Culture.”
 Journal of Song-Yuan Studies 49 (2020): 207–237.